Sharp variance estimator and causal bootstrap in stratified randomized experiments: Introduction

 \section{Introduction}

 Stratified randomized experiments have been widely employed in biomedical science, economics and social science to investigate the effects of an intervention.
-Compared to completely randomized experiments, stratification or blocking can improve estimation efficiency by balancing key pre-treatment covariates \citep{Fisher1926,Imai2008,imbens2015causal}.
-Recently, stratified randomized experiments have been extensively examined under the Neyman--Rubin potential outcomes model \citep{splawa1990application,Rubin:1974} and the randomization-based or design-based finite-population inference framework \citep{imbens2015causal,athey2017econometrics, mukerjee2018,fogarty2018,Liu2019,Pashley2017,schochet2022design,Wang2020rerandomization}.
-Design-based inference is performed conditional on potential outcomes, with treatment assignment as the only source of randomness.
-Moreover, the design-based inference framework does not assume that the sample is drawn independently and identically distributed (i.i.d.) from a super-population, which is sometimes unrealistic.
-This approach, initially considered by \citet{splawa1990application}, has recently gained interest in both biostatistics and econometrics due to its assumption-lean nature \citep{athey2017econometrics,rosenberger2019randomization, abadie2020sampling}.
-This means that the validity of estimates and inference procedures does not depend on the correct specification of the outcome model.
-Within this framework, the average treatment effect (ATE) can be inferred using finite-population central limit theory and the Neyman-type variance estimator \citep{imbens2015causal,li2016,Liu2019}.
-However, the Neyman-type variance estimator tends to be conservative, leading to wide confidence intervals.
-Additionally, the asymptotic normal approximation may not hold for small or moderate sample sizes, which are common in high-cost randomized experiments.
+Compared to completely randomized experiments, stratification or blocking can improve estimation efficiency by balancing key pre-treatment covariates \citep{Fisher1926}.
+Recently, stratified randomized experiments have been extensively examined under the Neyman--Rubin potential outcomes model \citep{Rubin:1974,splawa1990application} and the randomization-based, or design-based finite-population, inference framework \citep{imbens2015causal,athey2017econometrics, mukerjee2018,fogarty2018,Liu2019,Pashley2017,schochet2022design,Wang2020rerandomization}.
+In the randomization-based inference framework, the randomized treatment assignment serves as the sole basis for statistical inference, a principle advocated by both \citet{fisher1935} and \citet{splawa1990application} for analyzing randomized experiments.
+This approach has recently garnered renewed attention in clinical trial analysis \citep{imai2008pair,rosenberger2015randomization,proschan2019re,rosenberger2019randomization,wang2020randomization,wang2020randomization2,zhu2023pair,heussen2024randomization,carter2024regulatory} due to its assumption-lean nature.
+Specifically, its validity relies on randomization, which is typically controlled, rather than on independent and identically distributed sampling from a super-population--an often unrealistic condition given the nonrandom nature of recruitment.
+Additionally, this framework does not depend on model assumptions, making it robust to model misspecification.
+Furthermore, randomization-based finite-population inference can be connected with super-population inference \citep{ding2017bridging}, allowing the two approaches to complement each other.
+In the randomization-based framework, the sample average treatment effect (SATE) can be inferred using finite-population central limit theory alongside the Neyman-type variance estimator \citep{imbens2015causal,li2016,Liu2019}.
+However, this variance estimator tends to be conservative, resulting in wide confidence intervals.
+Furthermore, the asymptotic normal approximation may not be valid for small to moderate sample sizes, which are typical in high-cost randomized experiments.